ganeti/ganeti/man/htools.rst

   - instance disk type (e.g. ``plain`` or ``drbd``)
   - instance tags

-  The fourth and last section contains the cluster tags, with one tag per line (no columns/no column processing).
+  The fourth section contains the cluster tags, with one tag per line (no columns/no column processing).

+  The fifth section contains the ipolicies of the cluster and the node groups, in the following format (separated by ``|``):

+  - owner (empty if cluster, group name otherwise)
+  - standard, min, max instance specs, containing the following values separated by commas:
+    - memory size
+    - cpu count
+    - disk size
+    - disk count
+    - nic count
+  - disk templates
+  - vcpu ratio
+  - spindle ratio

 -m *cluster*
   Backend specification: collect data directly from the *cluster* given